cdelker/ziamath/docs/usage.rst

 Another option for mixed math and text is the :py:class:`ziamath.zmath.Text` class.
 It takes a string, which may contain multiple lines and math expressions enclosed in $..$, and draws directly to SVG.
-The text is drawn directly; no <mtext> elements are used and the MathML is not available.
+The text is drawn directly; no <math> or <mtext> elements are accessible.
 Different fonts may be used for the plain text and math portions.

 .. jupyter-execute::